sudosoph/docs/content/how-to/magento-setup/magento-1/_index.md

 Magento 1.9 and earlier does not support Varnish Cache out of the box.
 Support is instead provided by the [free Turpentine Magento extension].

-The Turpentine extension issues commands required for correct operation to a management port intended for Varnish.
+The Turpentine extension issues commands required for correct operation to a management port intended for Varnish Cache.
 A special “bridge” program listens on this port, and makes the section.io platform look like a normal Varnish Cache instance (Instead of a globally distributed platform that runs Varnish Cache for you).

 Follow the [official instructions] in order to install Turpentine.
 Since Varnish Cache itself is already configured inside section.io you’ll only need to complete the ‘Install this plugin’ steps.